 The back of the bottle also instructs not to apply if rain is expected within 24 hours, and not to mow for 7 days before or after application.
 If your lawns grow as fast as mine, you will have a jungle in your backyard by the time the 14 day no mow period is up!

-Yates Weed And Feed Hose On Results – Before and After Photos
+Yates Weed And Feed Hose On Results

 After I applied the weed and feed, I followed the instructions and let the lawn go for 7 days.

-In this time I noticed that some of the broadleaf weeds were visibly dying off although the clover seemed to still be going strong.
+In this time I noticed that some of the broad leaf weeds were visibly dying off although the clover seemed to still be going strong.
 So initially I was a little disappointed with the results.
 But don’t stop reading here!

 I then mowed the lawns as I usually do and left it.